Skip to content

 emit(f" {mode:<6}: {leg_count_by_mode[mode]:,}")

-# Assertions (D12): people whose final commute_mode is walk MUST have no
+# Assertions (D12): a person whose final commute_mode is walk must end

 if walk_with_venue: